 - Use of medication that can alter balance, such as Diazepam, Clonazepam, Fernobarbital, Fenoína and Metoclopramida, for example.

 What to do: In order to treat the imbalance, it is necessary to resolve its cause, with the appropriate treatment.
 If it is a vision problem you should seek an ophthalmologist or if it is due to a neurological disease you should seek a neurologist.
-It is also important to consult with the geriatrician or general practitioner so that adjustments to your medication is made according to the condition and needs you present.
+It is also important you make an appointment with the geriatrician or general practitioner so that adjustments to your medication can be done according to the condition and needs you present.